We are now offering chocolate tours to interested visitors. During the tour

 round chocolate center of a particular flavor is dipped into a bowl of melted tempered chocolate and then allowed to

-dry. |
+harden. |

 Making a “truffle”